 The child’s welfare is, and must always be, the paramount consideration.

-Worthing Town Football Club endorses The Football Association’s guidelines for recruiting volunteers and staff and will:
+Worthing Town Football Club adheres to The Football Association’s Safer Recruitment of Volunteers Policy & Procedures for recruiting volunteers and staff and will:

 Develop a role profile.

 Request identification documents.